 Are you looking for a way to use Agile Methodologies in your business, but your worried your workforce might be too big or too small for some of the common Agile approaches?
 Fortunately, there’s an answer to finding an Agile framework that works well for any company: the Scaled Agile Framework (SAFe).
 SAFe is a popular Agile implementation that blends both Agile and Lean enterprise concepts for a scalable approach that enables rapid development of complex software solutions and systems, regardless of the size of your business.

-Have you dedicated long hours of study and hard work to prepare for the Project Management Institute Agile Certified Practitioner exam?
-Successfully earning your PMI-ACP is a major accomplishment.
+Have you dedicated long hours of study and hard work to prepare for the PMI Agile Certified Practitioner (PMI-ACP)® certification exam?
+Successfully earning your PMI-ACP® credential is a major accomplishment.
 But if you want to continue reaping the benefits of holding your certification, passing the exam is not the end of your education.
-All Agile Certified Practitioners are required to meet specific recertification requirements every three years.
+All PMI Agile Certified Practitioner® credential holders are required to meet specific certification renewal requirements every three years.

 When Agile Methodology was first developed, it made waves in the software development space.
 And, in many cases, Agile continues to be closely associated with the industry.